solid-contrib/solid-tutorial-angular/chapter2.md

 ## The App

 This app builds on the previous hello world app, which enables login and logout by introducing Personal Data Stores (Pods) and allowing read and write to those stores using [rdflib.js](https://github.com/linkeddata/rdflib.js/).
 The app operates as a simple web clipboard that lets you save text to a location and retrieve it later.

 The first thing that we will do is set up [rdflib.js](https://github.com/linkeddata/rdflib.js/).
-It is sourced in to index.html
+It is sourced in to `index.html`

 ```html
     <script src="vendor/rdflib.min.js"></script>
 ```

 After sourcing in the library, the first thing to do is to **initialize** a knowledge base graph, and a fetcher.
 This is done using the `$rdf` global variables.

 ```javascript
     g = $rdf.graph();
     f = $rdf.fetcher(g);
 ```

 The variable `g` will contain everything that is fetched using the fetcher, and also meta data about the documents that have been fetched.
 The variable `f` can be used to fetch documents.

-For convenience some common namespaces are set up so that vocabs can be called conveniently with a shorthand using `$rdf.Namespace`
+For convenience some common namespaces are set up so that RDF vocabularies can be called conveniently with a shorthand using `$rdf.Namespace`:

 ```javascript
   var CHAT  = $rdf.Namespace("https://ns.rww.io/chat#");